RamonLucio/Born2beRoot/README.md

 _The use of VirtualBox (or UTM if you can’t use VirtualBox) is mandatory._

 - [ ] _You only have to turn in a signature.txt file at the root of your repository.
-You must paste in it the **signature** of your machine’s virtual disk._
+You must paste in it the **signature** of your machine’s virtual disk.
+Go to Submission and peer-evaluation for more information._
->To get this signature, you first have to open the default installation folder (it is the folder where your VMs are saved):
->- Windows: %HOMEDRIVE%%HOMEPATH%\VirtualBox VMs\
->- Linux: ~/VirtualBox VMs/
->- MacM1: ~/Library/Containers/com.utmapp.UTM/Data/Documents/
->- MacOS: ~/VirtualBox VMs/

->Then, retrieve the signature from the **".vdi"** file (or ".qcow2 for UTM’users) of your virtual machine in sha1 format.
-Below are 4 command examples for a centos_serv.vdi
-file:
->- Windows: certUtil -hashfile centos_serv.vdi sha1
->- Linux: sha1sum centos_serv.vdi
->- For Mac M1: shasum Centos.utm/Images/disk-0.qcow2
->- MacOS: shasum centos_serv.vdi
->This is an example of what kind of output you will get:
->- 6e657c4619944be17df3c31faa030c25e43e40af

 ### [What is virtual disk signature?](https://www.lifewire.com/what-is-a-disk-signature-2625851)